 CDL DUI

 If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
 A first CDL DUI can lead to a one-year CDL disqualification, even if you were driving your personal vehicle.
-A second DUI results in lifetime disqualification.
-When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.
+If you are convicted of a second DUI, you face permanent CDL disqualification.
+The legal BAC limit for CDL drivers in commercial vehicles is just 0.04%, which is half the standard limit for non-commercial drivers.

 DUI Penalties in Marion, IL